Data, data, data!

 Once an area is discovered and has passed the above metrics, I then start building what I call the “golden triangle” of an area, which is essentially the prime investment area of that given location.

-I identify the “golden triangle” by looking at zoning, dwelling types, identifying the pockets that have a higher concentration of owner-occupiers & higher-income earners, marking local area amenities, public transports options and areas that may have higher social housing density.
+I identify the “golden triangle” by looking at zoning, dwelling types, identifying the pockets that have a higher concentration of owner-occupiers & higher-income earners, marking local area amenities, public transport options and areas that may have higher social housing density.

 The final piece of the puzzle for me is the actual asset selection.
 The reason for this is that, in my research, all of the above-listed points have a greater influence on the overall property performance than the actual property itself.
 Sure, the property needs to meet certain standards and be able to appeal to the masses and not the minority while having a certain level of scarcity, but it really comes down to the old adage “location, location, location”.

-With so much data to look at, be careful you don’t get stuck in “analysis paralysis” which can happen when over-analysing a decision to a point that action is never taken.
+With so much data to look at, be careful you don’t get stuck in “analysis paralysis” which can happen when over-analysing a decision to the point that action is never taken.
 As a perfectionist, I learned the hard way early on in my investing journey, but I came to realise that every option has its pros and cons.
 What I discovered was that it is important to have a clearly defined strategy, a systematic process to follow and then have the ability to execute when a deal presents itself.